 • Uniform product sizes permitting consistent downstream processing

-• Lower total cost of ownership versus unsuitable over- or under-specifying units
+• Lower total cost of ownership compared with over‑specified or under‑specified units.

 In summary, choosing the right primary crusher is crucial for your project's success.
 Each crusher type has unique advantages and applications suited to specific material and throughput requirements.